aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/creating-a-document/_index.md

 {{< /highlight >}}

 ## **SVG Document**
-Since [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is a part of [W3C](https://www.w3.org/) standards and could be embedded into the [**HTMLDocument**](https://apireference.aspose.com/net/html/aspose.html/htmldocument), we implemented the [**SVGDocument**](https://apireference.aspose.com/net/html/aspose.html.dom.svg/svgdocument) and all its functionality.
+Since Scalable Vector Graphics ({{%SVG%}}) is a part of [W3C](https://www.w3.org/) standards and could be embedded into the [**HTMLDocument**](https://apireference.aspose.com/net/html/aspose.html/htmldocument), we implemented the [**SVGDocument**](https://apireference.aspose.com/net/html/aspose.html.dom.svg/svgdocument) and all its functionality.
 Our implementation is based on official [SVG 2 specification](https://www.w3.org/TR/SVG2/), so you can load, read, manipulate SVG documents as it described officially.

 Since the **SVGDocument** and  the **HTMLDocument** are based on the same [WHATWG DOM](https://dom.spec.whatwg.org/) standard, all operations such as loading, reading, editing, converting and saving are similar for both documents.
 So, all examples where you can see manipulation with the **HTMLDocument** are applicable for the **SVGDocument** as well.